MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 #### Single work-piece, multiple operations on different faces

-The below flow chart indicates several machining operations that are performed on different faces of the same workpiece, e.g. machining the top face of a part, and then flipping it over to the machine from the opposite side.
+The below flow chart indicates several machining operations that are performed on different faces of the same workpiece, e.g. machining the top face of a part, and then flipping it over to mill from the opposite side.

 ```mermaid
 flowchart TB